rn00m/owddm-blog-portfolio/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-## 👀 HyGraph and .env variables (for security!)
+## 👀 Hygraph and .env variables (for security!)
 For this project an existing example project in Hygraph was used, which is named "Developer Portfolio & Blog", use this when connecting to this project.
+Due to time constraints and nature of this project...the easy way was chosen.

 ### NOTES:
 - Not the whole "schema" is used from the Hygraph project due the main focus is on Astro.
+- In other words it is always best to create only the things you need.
+This is the way!

 ## Configuration
 In the .env file in the root replace the example keys with your own which you will find in your HyGraph account.
 You can get it from the HyGraph account.
 See details below: